soficis/VibeTranslate/README.md

 For detailed setup and build instructions, please see the [`docs/SetupAndBuild.md`](docs/SetupAndBuild.md) file.

+Note: A new Ruby port (`TranslationFiestaRuby`) has been added to this repository.
+It is experimental and currently untested.
+Refer to `TranslationFiestaRuby/README.md` for run instructions and the `TF_USE_MOCK=1` mode for local testing without API keys.
+For Windows setup, see the [Setup and Build Guide](docs/SetupAndBuild.md#translationfiestaruby-ruby-experimental-implementation) for native toolchain installation.

+CI guidance: The Ruby port is experimental and not included in the main CI.
+If you add CI for the Ruby port, ensure the runner has Ruby and any native build toolchains required for gems like `nokogiri` or pin precompiled binaries for Windows.

 ## 📊 Feature Comparison

 For a detailed feature comparison across all implementations, please see the [`docs/FeatureComparison.md`](docs/FeatureComparison.md) file.